 Accreditation is a status awarded to an educational institution or a program that has been found to meet or exceed stated standards of excellence and quality in educational practices.
-St. Mary's University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4501) to award the B.A., B.A.M., B.A.T., B.A.T.I., B.A.S.S.H., B.B.A., B.S., M.A., M.Acc., M.B.A., M.J.A., M.P.A., M.S., J.D., and Ph.D. degrees.
+St. Mary's University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award B.A., B.B.A., B.S., L.L.M., M.A., M.B.A., M.P.A., M.S., J.D., and Ph.D.